 Pets can enhance a child’s self-esteem, teach them responsibility, and help them to learn empathy.
 However, parents must be willing to teach the dog and the child acceptable limits of behaviour in order to make their interactions pleasant and safe.

 What age is best?
-Many people have a "warm fuzzy" image of a puppy and a child growing up together.
-If you have a young child and are thinking of adopting a puppy (less than one year old) there are a few things you need to consider.
+Many people have a “warm fuzzy” image of a puppy and a child growing up together.
+If you have a young child and are thinking of adopting a puppy (less than one year old), here are a few things to consider:

 Adult dogs require less time and attention once they’ve adjusted to your family and household routine, although you’ll still need to spend time helping your new dog with the transition to his new home.
 You can better gauge how hardy and tolerant an adult dog will be of childish enthusiasm and you can work with your local animal shelter to adopt a dog with a history of getting along well with children.
 As a general rule, if your child is under six years old, it’s best to adopt a dog that’s over two years old.
 Although puppies can be a lot of fun, and it’s exciting and rewarding to help them grow into wonderful companions, they do require significantly more time to train and supervise than an adult dog.

 Which breed is best?